 What Is Personalization?

-Personalization is the practice of delivering targeted content to a person based on known attributes or context.
-Today’s consumers expect personalized digital experiences, so as a tactic, personalization has become de rigueur for marketers and advertisers who strive to engage and convert prospects with relevant, targeted, and timely content.
+Personalization involves delivering targeted content to a person based on known attributes or context.
+Today’s consumers expect personalized digital experiences.
+So, as a tactic, personalization has become de rigueur for marketers and advertisers who strive to engage and convert prospects with relevant, targeted, and timely content.

 Personalization can take countless forms, but here are a few common examples: